 FOR IMMEDIATE RELEASE

-FOR IMMEDIATE RELEASE: April 7, 2017 (Santa Fe, NM) - As Syria’s ongoing civil war, staggering death toll, and displacement of thousands of refugees threatens to destroy Syrian culture, the Palace of the Governors will display seven albums of photographs of historic sites in Syria taken between 1899 and 1909.
-Entitled Syria: Cultural Patrimony Under Threat, the exhibition will include multi-functional information kiosks with insights into Syrian people and culture.
+FOR IMMEDIATE RELEASE: June 23, 2017 (Santa Fe, NM) - As Syria’s ongoing civil war, staggering death toll, and displacement of thousands of refugees threatens to destroy Syrian culture, the Palace of the Governors displays seven albums of photographs of historic sites in Syria taken between 1899 and 1909.
+Entitled Syria: Cultural Patrimony Under Threat, the exhibition includes multi-functional information kiosks with insights into Syrian people and culture.
 The exhibition opens Friday, June 23 and runs through December 2017.

 Partnering with Curators Without Borders, a non-profit that specializes in innovative museum collaborations for humanitarian response, the exhibition highlights the vast collection of albumen prints, showing not only the historic sites now destroyed in Syria, but representations of its people in adjacent collections within the Photo Archives.

 Since 2015, Syria’s most important archaeological sites, including the Temples of Baalshamin and Bel and the Roman ruins of Palmyra, a UNESCO World Heritage Site since 1980, were dynamited by members of the Islamic State (ISIS), a radical offshoot of Al Qaeda.
 The fallout of Syria’s ongoing civil war has taken tens of thousands of lives and caused the monumental diaspora of hundreds of thousands of Syrian refugees across the world.